 Sally said she got bored selling all her seashells by the seashore.

-The word “she” stands for “Sally,” right?
+The word “she” stands for “Sally.”
 That’s what a pronoun does.
-If we didn’t have pronouns, we would have to say:
+Without pronouns, you’d have to write:

 Sally said Sally got bored selling all Sally’s seashells by the seashore.

-There are plenty more, of course, but this should help you start to identify them.
+There are plenty more, but this list should help you start recognizing them.

-To ace the ACT, along with pronouns, you also need to know what antecedents are.
+To do well on the ACT, you also need to know what an antecedent is.

-Therefore, in the above example, “Sally” is the antecedent for the pronouns “she” and “her.”
+Therefore, in the example above, “Sally” is the antecedent for the pronouns “she” and “her.”

 Sign up for free to take 40 quiz questions on this topic